You are viewing a story from harrypotterfanfiction.com

 "All that wedding talk," Jeremy said with a nod.

 "All that wedding talk about us.
-Thank Merlin they'll stop that now, at least."
+They'll stop that now, at least."

-"If you stop being allergic to commitment, then maybe."
+"If you stop being allergic to commitment maybe."

 His shoulders sagged down, which was the extent of sulking that Jeremy did.
 "Oi.
 You're just lucky you found Oliver."